vainin/SolarProject2/README.md

 # SolarProject2
+Group Project that seeks to be a simple animal theme website.

-Web games can add Pong, Maze, Flappy bird, Snake, Space Defender, Matching, and Tic-Tac-Toe
+Web games can add Pong,  Flappy bird, Snake, Space Defender, and Tic-Tac-Toe